Eppo-exp/eppo-docs/docs/statistics/cuped.md

 CUPED can be turned on in the admin panel, and in the overview page of an experiment you can switch between CUPED and standard estimates.
 The models are updated once a day, but you can manually refresh upon changing the control variant or adding a new metric.

 ![Turn CUPED on](/img/measuring-experiments/cuped-turn-on-cuped.png)

+## Frequently asked questions

+**What data does CUPED use?**
+- Pre-experiment data from _all_ [eligible metrics](/data-management/metrics/simple-metric#metric-aggregation-types) (sum, count, unique entities, and these aggregations for ratio metrics)
+- [Assignment properties](/data-management/properties#assignment-properties) from the AssignmentSQL used for this experiment.
+These are interpreted as categorical features.

+**Why do the point estimates between CUPED and non-CUPED look different?**
+CUPED and non-CUPED estimators are both unbiased (given proper randomization) of the same quantity, so we would expect estimates to be close.
+However, they are generally not the same -- if they were, then how would CUPED be able to reduce variance?
+This in particular can be somewhat confusing when one of the estimates is positive, while the other is negative.

+In general, as long as the estimates are close, this is nothing to worry about.
+Obviously, it is important to understand what "close" is?
+How close these two estimators are to each other depends on the variance of the estimates.
+In general, we expect the point estimate of the CUPED estimator to lie within the confidence interval of the non-CUPED interval.
+Thus, when the non-CUPED confidence interval is very wide, the two point estimates can look quite different.

+On the other hand, when there is no overlap between confidence intervals, then it suggests there is indeed a problem.
+The two most common problems are:

+1. There is a [traffic imbalance](/experiments/diagnostics#traffic-diagnostics), which invalidates both CUPED and non-CUPED results.
+2. Pre-experiment data is tainted, for example because some users were exposed to the treatment before the experiment analysis has started.
+  In this case, the CUPED results are no longer valid, but non-CUPED results still are.

+Do not hesitate to reach out to help you understand the discrepancy.

 ## Further reading